How to Submit Papers to Conferences

 4. Present paper.

-Depending on your field of study, you may use a script to help you present your research [link to article, “How to hone your presentation skills”], or you may use visual aids like PowerPoint presentations or posters to help you present.
+Depending on your field of study, you may use a script to help you present your research, or you may use visual aids like PowerPoint presentations or posters to help you present.
 You will need to design and practice your presentation ahead of time, making sure to stay within the time frame that the conference has allotted for your presentation.